CLOSED FOR THE SEASON • Information may be outdated. Add this

 PROMOTION AND MARKETING

-2. The Filmmaker grants a continuing licence to HRAFF:
+2. The Filmmaker grants a continuing licence not limited by time to HRAFF:

 a. to use any extract, excerpt, part, clip, still image and/or sound recording from the Film not exceeding three (3) minutes in length and/or to use the Filmmaker’s name, biography and likeness in any media for the purpose of promoting and marketing the Festival.